luying01/finalproject24.github.io/_posts/2024-05-07-San-Fransisco_Fire-Incidents.md

        >
 * Hove over the neighborhood to get detailed number and rank.

 The figures are based on data from the official website DataSF.
 Rent is a reliable indicator of economic status.
-Generally, areas with higher rent are more affluent.
+Generally, **areas with higher rent are more affluent**.
+And **the respond time is shorter in affluent areas**.

-As we can see the north-east area, is one of the most affluent areas of san fransisco and also has a fast response time, tar all there is the financial district has a good speed rank and is the second area with the most expensive rent.
+Looking close to the figures, we can see the north-east area, is one of the most affluent areas of san fransisco and also has a fast response time, among all there is the financial district has a good speed rank and is the second area with the most expensive rent.
 As has been pointed out by comparing the two images the Golden Gate area is the most expensive but the response time is pretty long.

-Instead in the South part of san frnsisco, where the subburvs are, we can see that the response time is very low and the rents are very low, among all there is Visitacion Valley which has among the lowest rents and an equally low response time.
+Instead in the South part of san fransisco, where the subburvs are, we can see that the response time is very low and the rents are very low, among all there is Visitacion Valley which has among the lowest rents and an equally low response time.
 For what concern the Presidio area unfortunately we do not have data regarding the cost of rents in this area.

 REFERENCES